 In single-intent recognition scenarios, you need to prepare business data for a specific business scenario to fine-tune an LLM.
 The following sample code provides an example of single-round chats for the smart home scenario.

 The sequence length for model training in multi-round chats is significantly longer, and the number of intention recognition scenarios that use multi-round chats is limited.
-We recommend that you use the multi-round chat mode for model training only if the single-round chat mode cannot meet your business requirements.
+We recommend using the multi-round chat mode for model training only if the single-round chat mode cannot meet your business requirements.
 The following section provides an example of the single-round chat mode to illustrate the complete process.

 Use iTAG to label data